Laz4rz/PDiff/README.md

 Moving beyond the constraints of autoregressive modeling, UNI-D² brings the benefits of iterative refinement—data efficiency, bidirectional context, and parallel decoding—to the text domain.
 This library serves as the missing foundation for this rapidly growing space, featuring an easily extendible architecture that supports multiple modular training methods.
 Our unified pipeline facilitates rapid experimentation, enables comparable evaluation, and standardizes benchmarks across the field.

 ## Highlights
-- Hydra + Lightning entry point (`python -m discrete_diffusion`) for experimenting with MDLM, UDLM, BD3LM, FlexMDM, GIDD, SEDD, and PartitionMDLM papers.
+- Hydra + Lightning entry point (`python -m discrete_diffusion`) for experimenting with MDLM, UDLM, BD3LM, FlexMDM, GIDD, SEDD, PartitionMDLM, and CANDI papers.
-- Sampling helpers that cover absorbing, BD3LM, GIDD, partition, uniform, autoregressive, and FlexMDM samplers plus a reusable `scripts/generate_samples.sh` wrapper.
+- Sampling helpers that cover absorbing, BD3LM, GIDD, partition, uniform, autoregressive, FlexMDM, and CANDI samplers plus a reusable `scripts/generate_samples.sh` wrapper.
 - Scripts that reproduce training recipes for datasets such as LM1B, OWT, and Text8.

 ## Getting Started